Short on time? Tabatas are a highly effective way to get your metabolism revved up and your fat loss going. All this in only 4 minutes.

 What is the Tabata Protocol?

-The Tabata protocol is a training method that compares interval training to steady state cardio.
-It is one of the many studies that shows the benefits of high-intensity interval training.
+The Tabata protocol is a training method that involves very short but intense exercise intervals followed by even shorter rest intervals.
 The idea behind it is you can get a similarly effective workout in only 4 minutes as compared to 60 minutes of steady-state cardio.

 Criticisms of the Tabata Protocol